microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-08.md

 To complete this challenge, you must reach the following goals:

 - Successfully create images of all 3 services in an Azure Container Registry
-- Successfully deploy all 3 services (VehicleRegistrationService, TrafficControlService & FineCollectionService) to an AKS cluster.
+- Successfully deploy all 3 services (`VehicleRegistrationService`, `TrafficControlService` & `FineCollectionService`) to an AKS cluster.
 - Successfully run the Simulation service locally that connects to your AKS-hosted services

 ## Tips